bdfinst/interactive-cd/docs/PLAN.md

 # CD Dependency Visualization App - Implementation Plan

+> **⚠️ Historical Document**: This is the original planning document created before implementation.
+Code examples show class-based OOP approach, but the **actual implementation uses Functional Programming** (pure functions, factory functions, Object.freeze).
+See [OOP-vs-FP-comparison.md](./OOP-vs-FP-comparison.md) for details on the architectural decision.
+For current code patterns, see the actual implementation in `/src`.

 ## Overview

 Build a web application to visualize how different activities impact Continuous Delivery, showing dependencies between practices, tooling, behaviors, and culture based on MinimumCD.org.